 3. Keep Growing—Continue nurturing the credit profile by renewing the account for another term (up to 48 months) once the initial 12-month period expires, or close the account and receive a deposit refund

-When it comes to pricing, FreeKick offers multiple budget-friendly options, as follows:
+When it comes to pricing, FreeKick offers multiple budget-friendly options:

 DepositAnnual Fee